Sowerby Bridge (rugby league): History

 At the end of the 1901-02 season, the County Leagues elected 18 teams to join the new Northern Rugby League Second Division.
 Sowerby Bridge did not apply to be in the new second division.
 After spending the following season in the Yorkshire Senior Competition, now reduced to the third-tier of the sport, the club left the Northern Union in July 1903 and the club folded soon after.

+Colours

+The club's colours were amber and black.

 League record

 In the single season in which Sowerby Bridge played professional rugby league the club played 26 games winning just 7 and having 2 points deducted for breaches of the professional rules.